adjust/adjust-cli/README.md

 ## TODOs

   - Add and distribute tab completion.
-  - -- rename params and help messages - add aliases, consider default values
   - -- extend the test suite with integration tests
-  - -- consider default action and aliases to the commands and default values for the params
+  - -- add events as param
   - Provide Windows support.
   - Implement basic 'smart' default groupings - e.g. group by network for single app-token requests and by `apps,networks` for multiple apps.